LeonardoBarontini/NLP-examProject/Tutorial.rst

 Tutorial
 =========

-Stargate  "pre biult" for its designed use case, `having the database files`, you just have to git clone, cd to the project directory, `where you'll also put your databases`, check for filenames correspondence and run the main.py file.
+Stargate comes "pre biult" for its designed use case, `having the database files`, you just have to git clone, cd to the project directory, `where you'll also put your databases`, check for filenames correspondence and run the main.py file.

 Let us first explore what to expect from the program execution.